-Emphasis is placed upon teaching the key skills in English and mathematics, which the children may then apply in the other subject areas.
-We aim to develop the children’s intellectual, social and physical skills and attitudes.
+Our curriculum model is recursive, building upon children's experiences, skills and knowledge.
+We aim to develop the children’s intellectual, emotional, social, spiritual and physical skills and attitudes.
 Building Learning Power is used to encourage resilience and to support the children in developing high expectations of themselves.

 We would like all of our children to be curious, resilient, well-prepared for the next stage of their education and leave our schools equipped with skills for life.

 All children in our school follow the National Curriculum programme of study, which offers a broad and balanced curriculum that:

 - promotes the spiritual, moral, cultural, mental and physical development of pupils at the federation, and

 - prepares pupils for the opportunities, responsibilities and experiences of later life.

 The National Curriculum is divided into four Key Stages plus the Foundation Stage.

 The foundation Stage begins when children are 3 years old and includes the first year of primary education when children reach 5 years old.
 Children work towards the Early Learning Goals in the following areas: